2025 EARLY BIRD SALE NOW ON!

 2-3hrs · 22km · 200m up · 200m down

-Kickstart your Rwandan adventure with a scenic bike ride along the Umusambi village nature trail, followed by a visit to a beautifully restored wetland area, a sanctuary for endangered grey crowned cranes which have been saved from the illegal pet trade.
+Kickstart your Rwandan adventure with a scenic bike ride along the Umusambi village nature trail, where you will cycle through small communities on your mountain bike.
+This is followed by a visit to a beautifully restored wetland area, a sanctuary for endangered grey crowned cranes which have been saved from the illegal pet trade.
 Enjoy a welcome barbecue lunch, then head back to Kigali to visit the Genocide Memorial, an important place of remembrance where you can learn about the shocking events that led up to the 1994 genocide.
 Return to the hotel for some downtime and dinner, then rest up ahead of your long but scenic journey south tomorrow.

 Day 3